AUC's efforts to improve efficiency and reduce regulatory burden

 We are mindful that we serve the public interest.
 An important consideration of efficiency improvements in the regulation of monopoly electricity and natural gas infrastructure, and the adjudication of market cases is that efficiency must not come at the expense of stakeholder and investor confidence in a fair process, market integrity, or reliably independent and consistent regulation.
 All are critical to a properly functioning utilities sector.

+The timeliness of the regulatory review of rates cases (proceedings to determine utility rates) is of primary importance.
 Since November 2019 the AUC has achieved a number of material improvements in its regulatory performance.
 These include:

 • A 48.2 per cent reduction in the regulatory requirements, well ahead of the government’s target of a one-third reduction of mandatory requirements by 2023.